Thewbi/tiger/chap4/README.md

 code (https://www.cs.princeton.edu/~appel/modern/c/project.html).
 The task at hand is to call the correct provided function at the right time.
 Management of nodes it taken care of already.

-As noted in the book, for academic purposes, memory is only ever allocated but never there are no free calls to return the memory.
+As noted in the book, for academic purposes, memory is only ever allocated but there are no free calls to return the memory.
 This is not a problem since the application will not run for an extended period of time say on a server.
 Therefore when the application terminates the memory is returned to the operating system immediately.
-In production grade software (server software or short running application) this approach of not returning memory would not be acceptable!
+But keep in mind that for production grade software (server software or short running application, open source or payed-for closed source) this approach of not returning memory would not be acceptable!

 ```
 expseq :